meanbee/magecert/catalog.md

 ## Categories

-## Categories in the Database
+### Categories in the Database

 Category hierarchy is managed by storing a category's parent id.
-The full hierarchy is shown in the `path` column.
-There is a special category with parent_id of `0`.
+The full hierarchy is shown in the `path` column (slash separated IDs).
+There is a special category with `parent_id` of `0`.
 This is the true root category and each of the other *root* categories as defined in Magento use this as a shared parent.

 To read and manage a category tree from the database two different classes are used depending if flat catalog is enabled, `Mage_Catalog_Model_Resource_Category_Tree` and `Mage_Catalog_Model_Resource_Category_Flat`.

 The advantage of flat categories is that it is quicker to query.
 However, it needs to be rebuilt from the EAV tables each time there is a change.

+- `getChildren()`
+	- return comma separated string of immediate children IDs
+- `getAllChildren()`
+	- return a string or array of all children IDs
+- `getChildrenCategories()`
+	- return a collection of immediate chidren categories

+N.B.
+If flat catalog is enabled, the only child categories returned will be ones with `include_in_menu = 1`.
+In both cases, only active categories are returned.

-## Children Categories
+### Children Categories

 There are two methods to find the children of a category